Scroll back to top

 Trusses

-Trusses are support members that are joined together at the ends.
+Trusses composed of long, slender support members that are joined together at the ends with pins.
 The function of a truss is to transmit loads to a support joint.
 In this section, we will analyze a simplified version of planar trusses called simple trusses, which consist of two-force members connected by frictionless joints/pins.

 The main assumptions for trusses and truss structures are: